Tranquility2/python-design-patterns/docs/structrural_design_patterns/proxy.md

-# **Proxy design pattern**
+# **Proxy Design Pattern**

 Bridge to Control and Flexibility

-> In a nutshell, the proxy design pattern acts as a versatile bridge between clients and real objects, offering control, flexibility, and enhanced functionality in your software architecture.
+> In a nutshell, the proxy Design Pattern acts as a versatile bridge between clients and real objects, offering control, flexibility, and enhanced functionality in your software architecture.

+---

 ## Flow